 In our experience, successful women are very clear about their own definition of success and with that clarity of self-insight comes confidence which they radiate and which enhances their ‘successful’ image.
 Because that definition is self-driven, they are not reliant on other people’s perceptions of them.
 Thus, whether or not they feel successful is fully under their control.

 2nd Strategy: Open to feedback, seeks perspective

-Successful women’s self insight derives from their appreciation of who they are, from clarity about what they are trying to achieve, and from knowing how to keep themselves ‘real’.
+Successful women’s self insight derives from their appreciation of who they are, from clarity about what they are trying to achieve and from knowing how to keep themselves ‘real’.
 To many of them this is an explicit goal.
-When we interview successful women, they refer to it as making sure that they always remain grounded and don’t let their success go to their heads.
+When we interview successful women, they referred to it as making sure that they always remain grounded and don’t let their success get to their heads.
 To do this they seek input through their relationships with partners and children as well as with old friends and through their professional and personal relationships.

 They use their curiosity (which they all have in common) to ‘get to know themselves’ by actively seeking and listening to feedback from friends, family and trusted advisors.
 They have a real sense of humility – they come across as approachable despite the fact that they can also be very formidable.